 Teaching Ratings¶

-Objective: Analyze teaching ratings of professors with different characteristics and see if there are external influences on the teaching evaluation score.
+Objective: Analyze the evaluation of professors with different characteristics and determine whether there are external influences on their teaching evaluation scores.

 Import libraries¶